-Results for the August exam will be released on 20 August 2019 and results for the October exam on the 22 November 2019.
+Results for the November exam will be released on Friday 27th November 2020.

 The following medical schools require that the candidate sit the BMAT, and use the BMAT as a discriminator in the application process:

 The format of the BMAT is detailed below.

 University admissions tutors face a range of challenges throughout their institution’s application and admissions processes.
 One of the key challenges is to identify the right candidate who would not only succeed in the medical course at university, but flourish in that environment.
 Since all applicants have equally high academic achievements, universities are relying on other indicators of academic ability.